What to Serve With Italian Sausage Sandwiches?

 3. Caesar Salad

-A perfect side dish to serve alongside an Italian sausage sandwich is a Caesar salad, and it’s a quick, easy and delicious dish that pairs perfectly with the savory sauce on the sausage.
+It’s quick, easy, and delicious and pairs perfectly with the savory sauce on the sausage.

 4. Creamed Spinach